walbourn/walbourn.github.io/_posts/2021-01-29-where-is-the-directx-sdk-2021-edition.md

 For users of D3DX10, the strong recommendation is to port to Direct3D 11 and use the D3DX11 replacements above.
 There is no technical reason to use Direct3D 10.x.
 See [Microsoft Docs](https://docs.microsoft.com/en-us/windows/win32/direct3d11/d3d11-programming-guide-migrating) for a detailed porting guide.

+> There is an option for obtaining the deprecated D3DX9, D3DX10, and/or D3DX11 libraries without using the legacy DirectX SDK or redist via [NuGet](https://www.nuget.org/packages/Microsoft.DXSDK.D3DX).
+The open source replacements are still preferable.
+See [this blog post](https://walbourn.github.io/legacy-d3dx-on-nuget/) for more details.

 > D3DX12 (i.e. D3DX for DirectX 12) is of course still a thing.
 It never shipped in the legacy DirectX SDK, nor does it have any dependency on the legacy DirectSetup redist.
 See [this blog post](https://walbourn.github.io/the-many-faces-of-d3dx12/).

 ## XAudio2